-Learn to use Finale, a music printing program and secondarily a sequencing program.
-A wide range of musical exposure will be at the disposal of the student. will Finale program benefit musician from the elementary to the most advanced.
+1 credit (1 lec hrs/wk)Learn to use Finale, a music printing program and secondarily a sequencing program.
+A wide range of musical exposure will be at the disposal of the student.
+The Finale program will benefit every musician from the elementary to the most advanced.
 Students will learn to enter both vocal and instrumental music into the computer; how to use musical markers and technology; how to transpose and arrange; how to prepare a musical composition to be a professional looking sheet of music.
 Students will be expected to schedule computer time outside of the class.
 Students are expected to maintain personal disks with all of their assignments.